What People Are Saying...

 If Alaska has been on your bucket list, this is the trip for you.
 And, we’ll timing it right for Trophy Rainbows.
 While you can also expect to cast to Grayling and Dolly Varden, it’s really the 'bows that attract anglers at this time of the year who yearn for that Rainbow of a lifetime.
 With over 125 different fishing lodges in Alaska, and the variations in fisheries that occur over the short Alaska fishing season, the choice of destination and timing can be difficult.
 Not to worry - this is not our first rodeo and we are here to help you every step of the way.
 We’ve picked a location that is within Alaska’s only designated "Trophy Rainbow Trout" area.
 Plus, the first-class accommodations of the Bear Trail Lodge sit right beside the Naknek River, named the #1 Rainbow Trout river in Alaska by Fish Alaska magazine.
 If that’s not enough, fly outs are included in the package to 18 different rivers within the Bristol Bay watershed... many of them within a short 20 minute flight of the lodge.
 All of this puts you in the best position to experience all that Alaskan fishing has to offer.

-RATES: For the moment, the folks at Bear Trail Lodge have extended 2013 rates to Cutthroat Anglers' guests for 5 nights lodging and 5 days of fishing at $6575.00, plus bed tax and licenses.
+RATES: Our friends at Bear Trail Lodge have offered special 2014 rates to Cutthroat Anglers' guests for 6 nights lodging and 6 days of fishing at $6525.00 (regular rate is $7715.00), plus fishing license.
 3-, 4- and 7-day packages are also available.
 Details regarding those options can be found at http://www.fishasl.com/naknek/.

 The following are included in the price: